Tauern Tunnel (Special Toll)

 Tauern Tunnel

-The Tauern Tunnel motorway is located in the southwest of Austria and comprises a 6,546 metre (6.5 km) long road tunnel on the Tauern motorway A 10.
-Together with the Katschberg Tunnel, the Tauern Tunnel forms an important link between Villach and Salzburg.
-Originally, the Tauern Tunnel – just like the Katschberg Tunnel – was planned with two tubes.
-However, as the project progressed it became apparent that the budget was insufficient and actual traffic volumes remained below the initial forecasts, so in 1975 it was decided not to build the second tube.
+The Tauern Tunnel motorway is located in southwestern Austria and includes a 6,546-meter (6.5 km) road tunnel on the Tauern Motorway A10.
+Together with the Katschberg Tunnel, the Tauern Tunnel forms an important connection between Villach and Salzburg.
+Originally, the Tauern Tunnel—like the Katschberg Tunnel—was planned with two tunnel tubes.
+However, during the construction project it became clear that the budget was insufficient and the actual traffic volume was lower than originally forecast.
+As a result, in 1975 it was decided not to proceed with the construction of the second tube.

 FAQ about the Tauern Tunnel